-The FCA member standards promoting excellence in franchising
+The FCA Member Standards promoting excellence in franchising

 The Franchise Council of Australia (FCA) encourages its members to maintain standards of conduct worthy of franchise sector professionals.
-The Member Standards are designed to provide members of the FCA with an authoritative guide on acceptable standards of conduct.
+These Member Standards are designed to provide members of the FCA with an authoritative guide on acceptable standards of conduct.

-The FCA believes the Australian franchise sector to be well regulated with the Franchise Code of Conduct (the Code) allowing for adequate dispute resolution procedures and disclosure provisions to assist and guide the sector.
+The FCA believes the Australian franchise sector to be well regulated, with the Franchise Code of Conduct (“the Code”) allowing for adequate dispute resolution procedures and disclosure provisions to assist and guide the sector.
 It also considers that the franchise relationship between the franchisor and franchisee can be developed even further with best practice guidelines in the form of Member Standards.

 All Franchise Council of Australia members are expected to conduct their franchising activities professionally and in accordance with Australian law.
 They are expected to comply with agreed minimum standards of conduct.